PrithviSeran/Prince-Financials-Trading-Bot/README.md

 pip install datetime
 ```

-## to Use google cloud services, install these dependencies:
+### to Use google cloud services, install these dependencies:
 ```
 pip install google-auth google-auth-oauthlib google-auth-httplib2 google-api-python-client
 ```

 * If you are getting the error **google.auth not found**, then download these modules and **move it to your working directory**: https://storage.googleapis.com/prince-financials-modules/google_modules.zip

-## to use Terraform, install the the python-terraform module:
+### to use Terraform in python, install the the python-terraform module:
 ```
 pip install python-terraform
 ```